-Supercell’s CEO talks about its majority owner Tencent, finding its next hit, and more – TechCrunch
+Supercell’s CEO talks about its majority owner Tencent, finding its next hit and more – TechCrunch

 The company has been building out its options, though, making about three investments a year in other gaming startups, and some full acquisitions of studios, to diversify the team and bring in more options for new games in the future.
 Later in the Q&A with viewers, Paananen said Supercell has no plans yet for anything in AR or VR, with a firm belief that mobile, and the mechanics of a touch screen, are the best for what it’s building.

-It seems that most valuable lesson Paananen has learned, it turns out, is the thing that continues to be his top priority: building the right team for the long haul.
+It seems the most valuable lesson Paananen has learned, it turns out, is the thing that continues to be his top priority: building the right team for the long haul.

 Making sure you have a group that can work together, inspire each other and be productive has been the constant, one that perhaps means even more as the company grows bigger and we continue to work under very decentralised circumstances.

-“We are currently on the look-out for people from all around the world to join Supercell to build the be the best teams and then of course the best games,” he said.
+“We are currently on the look-out for people from all around the world to join Supercell to build the best teams and then of course the best games,” he said.

-Hear about all this, plus Paananen’s opinion on raising money and more, below.
+Hear about all this, plus Paananen’s opinion on raising money, and more, below.